 What Are Some Common Refrigerator Noises?

-The most typical and expected noises in a refrigerator:
+The most typical and expected noises in the best refrigerator under 30000 are:

 It’s worth noting that there are times when regular refrigerator noises occur, and nothing happens.